-- 35 percent of the composite rank to the measure of - SNAP (Food Stamp) participation as percent of total population eligible; - 25 percent each to the variables of - NSLP participation as a percent of total school population eligible and - WIC participation as percent of the eligible under 5 years old population; and, - 15 percent to - regional food bank distributions to the county in terms of pounds per capita of food insecure individuals.
+- 35 percent of the composite rank to the measure of - SNAP (Food Stamp) participation as percent of total population eligible; - 25 percent each to the variables of - NSLP participation as a percent of total school population eligible and - WIC participation as percent of the eligible under 5 years old population; and, - 15 percent to - Regional food bank distributions to the county in terms of pounds per capita of food insecure individuals.

 We place the most weight on the Food Stamps variable as this program is by far the most extensive in the state and addresses all age groups.
 We place lower emphasis on the food bank distributions because the food banks are only one source of supply for local food pantries and on-site meal providers and we have no comprehensive measure of total private assistance in the state.
-Again using Adair County for an example, the county had ranks of 106, 64, 64, and 48 respectively for these four variables.
+Again using a hypothetical case, suppose the county had ranks of 106, 64, 64, and 48 respectively for these four variables.
 The county's composite score, based on the weighted model and rounded off to the nearest whole number, is 77.
 The second step of the process is an overall state ranking of the composite performance scores in which the composite scores of the 115 locations are compared to each other.
 In keeping with our performance rank scale, where 1=highest performance and 115=lowest performance, the county with the best, or lowest, numerical composite score is assigned 1 in the overall performance rank, which suggest the highest overall performance in that county.
 Similarly, the county with the highest average composite score is assigned 115, which signifies the lowest overall performance.
-In the case of Adair County, the composite score of 77 ranks as the 98th highest in the state, and so it is ranked in the lowest, or -very low, quintile.
-The individual ranks for the four indicators, composite score and overall performance ranks for each county are in Appendix 2 of this atlas.
+In this case, the composite score of 77 would rank as the 98th highest in the state, and so it is ranked in the lowest, or -very low, quintile.